gzalo/gzalo.com/content/calculators/regulator.en.md

 ![Voltage regulator schematic](/images/reguladortension.png)

 ## Current regulator
-Given the value of the resistor and the regulator model, this page calculates the maximum output current, as well as the power disipated by the resistor in the worst case.
+Given the value of the resistor and the regulator model, this page calculates the maximum output current, as well as the power dissipated by the resistor in the worst case.

 {{< rawhtml >}}
 <form action="" id="reguladorf_i">